dabeaz/blog/2024/one-file.md

 As an example, you can look at [`__init__.py`](https://github.com/python/cpython/blob/main/Lib/asyncio/__init__.py) from `asyncio`.

 However, that's not what we're doing here.
-Instead of `__init__.py` importing definitions from a submodule, I want to make submodules import definitions from `__init__.py`.
+Instead of `__init__.py` importing definitions from a submodule, I only want to make it *appear* as if code is properly spread out across submodules when, in fact, it is not.
+To do this, I want to create a kind of "fake" submodule that actually imports its definitions from `__init__.py`.
 Since that's a slightly different idea, I'm going to call such submodules a "cosubmodule."

 To do that, make your cosubmodule look like this: